 - Choose a whole grain version of a food for more fiber.

 - Think about why you might want that food.
 I know that I often wanted Pad Thai just because it sounded better than anything else, but it’s also possible that you’re seeking comfort because you’re tired or anxious.
-Just pay attention to potential underlying feelings so you can deal with them too.
+Just pay attention to potential underlying feelings so you can deal with them too—and enjoy your food.

 - When possible, try to add in a healthy fat (such as avocado, nut butter, dairy, or eggs) to help give you more energy than just carbs.